topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

   - account's name if set
   - owned assets and their statuses from all listed chains, including dollar values and graphs for visualization.
   - list all chain-specific addresses
-  - list all related transfers, cross-chain transfers and other extrinsics
+  - list all related transfers, cross-chain messages, calls and all extrinsics table

 ![Account page](https://res.cloudinary.com/topmonks/image/upload/v1661767600/calamar/account.png)